Jia Kui (general): Life

 Jia Kui was from Xiangling County (襄陵縣), Hedong Commandery (河東郡), which is present-day Xiangfen County, Shanxi.
 After appointments to several posts as prefect, administrator and Registrar to the Imperial Chancellor, Jia Kui was enfeoffed as a Secondary Marquis for his work in keeping his jurisdictions prepared for battle and well-supplied.
 During a skirmish with enemy forces from Cao Wei's rival state Eastern Wu, Jia Kui defeated the Wu general Lü Fan and earned further accolades.

 In 228, during the reign of Cao Rui, Jia Kui and Cao Xiu were put in command of an army to invade Wu.
 This led to the Battle of Shiting.
 Cao Xiu fell for a ruse by the Wu general Zhou Fang, who pretended to defect to the Wei side.
 However, Jia Kui found Zhou Fang's defection suspicious and maintained his guard.
 Although the Wu forces won the battle, Jia Kui managed to save Cao Xiu after his defeat and protect him while he retreated.
 Jia Kui died shortly after the battle.

 Jia Kui's son, Jia Chong, was a close aide to the Wei regent Sima Zhao.
-He continued serving as an official under the Jin dynasty after the end of the Three Kingdoms period, and was enfeoffed as a duke after his daughter Jia Nanfeng married the future Emperor Hui.
+He continued serving as an official under the Jin dynasty (founded by Sima Zhao's son Sima Yan) after the end of the Three Kingdoms period, and was enfeoffed as the Duke of Lu after the Jin dynasty was established.
+Jia Chong's daughter Jia Nanfeng married the crown prince Sima Zhong, the future Emperor Hui of Jin.